Resident and Fellow Corner

 Information and Resources

-This portion of the site connects residents and fellows to important topics and timely information and resources.
+This portion of the site connects residents and fellows to important resources and timely information.
 Use the quick links below to select a specific topic.

-Resident Graduate Medical Education Committee: The Resident Graduate Medical Education Committee (Resident GMEC) is a subcommittee of the GMEC that provides a forum for residents to meet and discuss work environment and educational issues.
-The Resident GMEC consists of representatives .pdf (Adobe PDF Document) from each core program, led by the committee-selected chair, vice chair and member-at-large.
-Representatives from the institution, hospital administration, nurse management and information technology make regular presentations to this group.
-In collaboration with the Senior Associate Dean, the group meets every month, providing an effective forum for issues to be raised that pertain to the educational and work environment.
+Resident/Fellow Housestaff Council: The Resident/Fellow Housestaff Council is a subcommittee of the GMEC that provides a forum for residents and fellows to meet and discuss work environment and educational issues.
+The Resident/Fellow Housestaff Council consists of one or more representatives .pdf (Adobe PDF Document) from each core and some specialty programs and is led by the peer-selected colleagues.
+The leadership positions include: President, Vice-President, Social Chair(s)and DCMS Representative.
+Representatives from the institution, hospital administration, nurse management, CHaMP, security may provide reports to the group at the beginning of the meetings.
+In collaboration with the Senior Associate Dean of Graduate Medical Education, the group meets quarterly in a townhall style format, providing an effective forum for issues to be raised that pertain to the educational and work environment.

-The officers represent the resident body as voting members of the Graduate Medical Education Committee (GMEC).
-In addition, the Resident GMEC chair also makes a formal report to the Medical Executive Committee each month.
-Residents and fellows may contact their resident representative or the officers if there are issues you would like to see discussed.
+The President and Vice-President represent the trainees as voting members of the Graduate Medical Education Committee (GMEC).
+In addition, the Resident/Fellow Housestaff Council President also makes a formal report to the Medical Executive Committee each month.
+Residents and fellows have an opportunity to bring their concerns directly to the committee officers during any meeting.
+Otherwise, resident/fellow representatives may be contacted anytime to share concerns or ideas with.
+In addition, all Resident/Fellow Housestaff Council meetings are open to all trainees.

 Click here for a list of committee opportunities at UF Health Jacksonville

-The implementation by the Accreditation Council for Graduate Medical Education of resident duty hours standards in 2003 represented a significant initiative designed to create an environment in which residents have time to learn medicine and to safely and effectively participate in patient care and educational activities.
+The implementation by the Accreditation Council for Graduate Medical Education of resident/fellow duty hours standards in 2003 represented a significant initiative designed to create an environment in which residents/fellows have time to learn medicine and to safely and effectively participate in patient care and educational activities.
 The ACGME further advanced this effort with new changes to the duty hours standards in 2011 and again in 2017.
-In addition to the UF College of Medicine – Jacksonville polices and the ACGME duty hour standards in section IV.F. of the common program requirements, each program may implement policies that meet or exceed these standards for resident duty hours.
+In addition to the UF College of Medicine – Jacksonville polices and the ACGME clinical experience and education standards in section VI.F. of the common program requirements, each program may implement policies that meet or exceed these standards for resident/fellow clinical and educational work hours.
 Please see your individual program policies for any specific requirements set forth by your program.

-Monitoring of duty hours and fatigue is conducted primarily at the programmatic level, but also at the institutional level—to assure compliance with standards of patient safety and clinical quality outcomes for our patients, as well as quality educational outcomes for our trainees.
-Every resident and fellow is expected to log his/her actual activity by duty type and location in the confidential web-based residency management system, New Innovations.
+Monitoring of clinical and educational work hours and fatigue is conducted primarily at the programmatic level, but also at the institutional level—to assure compliance with standards of patient safety and clinical quality outcomes for our patients, as well as quality educational outcomes for our trainees.
+Every resident and fellow is expected to log his/her actual activity by work type and location in the confidential web-based residency management system, New Innovations.
 The program and the institution hold the expectation that each resident and fellows will provide accurate and timely data entry and apply the highest standard of honesty and integrity in both work and reporting.
-Residents and fellows are also required to provide documentation and assessment of compliance with the duty hours standards through the duty hours assessment survey, conducted by the institution at least three times each year.

 For those challenged by scheduling issues, as well as with time and workflow management struggles, the chief residents and program leadership are available to assist.
-The Designated Institutional Official, also is a ready resource for questions and clarification of the standards and provides assistance with issues that may remain unresolved through the program’s chain of command.
+The Designated Institutional Official, Associate Designated Official, and Associate Dean for Graduate Medical Education are ready resources for questions and clarification of the standards and provides assistance with issues that may remain unresolved through the program’s chain of command.

-Finally, the Duty Hours Hotline enables residents and fellows to report duty hour noncompliance issues in a secure and confidential manner.
-All submissions are treated in a seriously with follow-up by the Office of Educational Affairs and the DIO.
+Finally, the Clinical Experience and Education (Duty Hours) Hotline enables residents and fellows to report work hour non-compliance issues in a secure and confidential manner.
+All submissions are treated seriously with follow-up by the Office of Graduate Medical Education and the DIO.

 Videos